 3. Successful innovative placement prevention programs should be identified and replicated around Victoria.

 4. Creation of an effective long-term human resources plan for Child Protection services.

-5. Strong support for ongoing improvement of operation of the CC and DHS, including adequate funding and timely processes.
+5. Strong support for ongoing improvement of operation of the CC and DHHS, including adequate funding and timely processes.

 6. Increase in the level of guidance and support provided to parents in meeting the requirements of the Court and enabling family reunification.

 7. Continued support for the independence of the Child Safety Commissioner.
 Out of Home Care.

 8. All care provision delivery to be based on evidence of the effects of trauma on child development and wellbeing.